- Download our Shanghai Schools Guide

-Expats moving to Shanghai become part of this skilled workforce, often joining one of the many international companies that continue to open branches in a city on the cutting edge of global economics.
+Expats moving to Shanghai for a job opportunity become part of this skilled workforce, often hired or transferred by of the many international companies that continue to open branches in a city on the cutting edge of global economics.
 However, hand in hand with the wealth of opportunities and modern skyscrapers carving out a unique cityscape comes the high cost of living.

-For decades, Shanghai has grown upwards and sprawled outwards, with glass, concrete and steel sprouting up between ancient temples, forest parks and traditional neighbourhoods nestling distinctly Western-looking areas.
+For decades, Shanghai has grown upwards and sprawled outwards, with glass, concrete and steel sprouting up between ancient temples, forest parks and traditional neighbourhoods nestling distinctly Western-looking areas and suburbs.
 While this has provided security and comfort to an international population, life in Shanghai can become isolated, as parts of the city have perhaps forsaken some of their local flavour in adopting a more international character.

-The city’s uniquely Chinese cosmopolitanism has, however, contributed to a glamorous character defined by vast magnitudes of people, spectacles and colour.
+The city’s uniquely Chinese cosmopolitanism has contributed to a glamorous character defined by vast magnitudes of people, spectacles and colour.
 Expats considering making the move to Shanghai may encounter challenges but equally overcome them and experience a whole new world.